ahmedadel099/hajj_app_Privacy_policy/index.md

 * Perform Service-related tasks (e.g., mapping, analytics)
 * Analyze Service usage

 These third parties may access your Personal Information to perform assigned tasks but are obligated not to disclose or use it for other purposes.
-For example, location data may be shared with mapping providers to deliver navigation services or with emergency services for safety purposes.
+No location tracking data is shared with third parties, as the app does not collect such data.

 ## Security
 We prioritize protecting your Personal Information using commercially acceptable methods.
 However, no internet transmission or electronic storage is 100% secure, and we cannot guarantee absolute security.